SergiyKochenko/react-ecommerce-store/README.md

 ### API Integration
 - The Category Page fetches products from the backend using the following endpoint:
   - `GET /api/products/category/:category`: Retrieves products filtered by the specified category.

+## Cart Store

+The Cart Store is implemented using **Zustand** for state management.
+It handles all cart-related operations, including adding, removing, and updating products in the cart, as well as applying coupons.

+### Features
+1. **Add to Cart**:
+   - Adds a product to the cart.
+   - If the product already exists, its quantity is incremented.

+2. **Remove from Cart**:
+   - Removes a specific product from the cart.

+3. **Update Quantity**:
+   - Updates the quantity of a specific product in the cart.
+   - If the quantity is set to `0`, the product is removed.

+4. **Apply Coupon**:
+   - Validates and applies a discount coupon to the cart.
+   - Automatically recalculates the total price after applying the coupon.

+5. **Remove Coupon**:
+   - Removes the applied coupon and recalculates the total price.

+6. **Calculate Totals**:
+   - Calculates the subtotal and total price of the cart, including discounts from coupons.

+7. **Fetch Cart Items**:
+   - Retrieves the current cart items from the backend.

+8. **Clear Cart**:
+   - Clears all items from the cart.

+### API Integration
+- The Cart Store interacts with the backend using the following endpoints:
+  - `GET /api/cart`: Fetches all products in the user's cart.
+  - `POST /api/cart`: Adds a product to the cart.
+  - `DELETE /api/cart`: Removes a product or clears the cart.
+  - `PUT /api/cart/:id`: Updates the quantity of a product in the cart.
+  - `GET /api/coupons`: Fetches the user's active coupon.
+  - `POST /api/coupons/validate`: Validates and applies a coupon.

+### State Management
+- The Cart Store uses **Zustand** for efficient and lightweight state management.
+- It ensures that the cart state is synchronized with the backend and provides real-time updates to the UI.

 ## Deployment